brokenfloppydisk/IDP-Group-2/README.md

 # To play:
 Go to the releases page (https://github.com/brokenfloppydisk/IDP-Group-2/releases) and download the latest release for your system.
-(note: only the windows version has an installer, for the rest, extract the .zip to its own folder and run ) The webgl version must be hosted on a server to run.
+(note: only the windows version has an installer)
+The webgl version must be hosted on a server to run.

 IMPORTANT: